rweickelt/qst/doc/dimension-item.rst

 it is not intended to `declare` new properties using the ``property`` keyword.
 Instead, it is enough to write a property `name` and assign `values` to it.

-The property `name` must be present in all testcases that the :cpp:class:`Matrix` is applied to.
-If the testcase does not have a property with that name, an error is thrown.
+The property `name` must be present in all test cases that the :cpp:class:`Matrix` is applied to.
+If the test case does not have a property with that name, an error is thrown.

 The `values` must be supplied either in an array with a defined length or as a trivial type.